Why Pursue a Master's Degree in Public Administration

 See What Our Students Say

-When you choose UTSA, you join a community of talented scholars and professionals being taught by award-winning faculty.
-Megan Legacy, chief executive officer of SA Hope Center and UTSA alumna, talks about her experience as a student of the Master of Public Administration program.
+When you choose UT San Antonio, you join a community of talented scholars and professionals being taught by award-winning faculty.
+Megan Legacy, alumna and chief executive officer of SA Hope Center, talks about her experience as a student of the Master of Public Administration program.

 Admission & Application Requirements